Riders Test Skills at Cowboy Challenge and Horsemanship Show

 Another rider, Riley Kirkland, 14, has been riding for 7 years.
 She rode Maisy, who belongs to Sam Connolly.
 At this event, Kirkland competed in the walk/trot challenge.
 She likes to get out to hang out with everybody.
 Maisy did well and tried her hardest.

 Since this show is part of a series, contestants will be awarded ribbons for the first and second shows, and high points for all the shows combined.
-The high-point winner will be awarded a belt buckle at the end.
+The high-point winner will be awarded a belt buckle at the end of the series.
 The first show was held on Saturday, March 22, and the next show will be on Saturday, November 22.

 The sponsors included The Livery, Elston Hay & Grain, Matt Parker Hay Co., Diamond D, Olde Mission Chiropractic, Salon Ambition, Lope Equine, Inc., and Sea Breeze Glass.
 Tellez Catering's food truck supplied tacos, burritos, seafood, chips, and drinks for attendees.